ATTODataPortal/Documents/HowTo/HowToUploadData_3.0.md

 ### 3.1 Upload primary data
 <p align="justify">
 After selecting the respective data structure for the data set to be uploaded, you can import the primary data from a .csv, .xls, .txt or other data types in the next step.
 To do this, please use the “File Upload” section on the general editing page.
-Here, the file can either be selected from a directory by clicking on into the field or simply dragged and dropped into the field (Figure 5).
+Here, the file can either be selected from a directory by clicking into the field or simply dragg and dropp the respective file into the field (Figure 5).
 </p>
 <br>